Differences Between Theft, Burglary, and Robbery

 Often confused, theft, robbery, and burglary share some similarities but are very different crimes.

-The crimes of theft (larceny), robbery, and burglary are commonly lumped together because most people believe they involve the unlawful taking of someone else's property.
-Theft and larceny are sometimes used interchangeably, and they share a similarity with robbery in that they all involve the taking or attempted taking of personal property.
-But burglary is slightly different.
+The crimes of theft, robbery, and burglary are commonly lumped together because most people believe they involve the unlawful taking of someone else's property.
+While this is true in the case of theft and robbery, burglary is slightly different.
 Let's take a look at each of these crimes—what they have in common and how they differ.

 Theft is one of the most commonly committed crimes.
 To commit theft, a person must take someone else's property without the owner's consent and with the intent of permanently depriving the owner of its use or possession.
-Shoplifting is an example of theft.
+Shoplifting and stealing a bike are examples of theft.

 Robbery, like theft, involves taking someone's property without the owner's consent, but robbery has some elements that theft doesn't require.
 Robbery involves taking property from a person and using force, or the threat of force, to do it.